 Kmart is a purveyor of cheap, trendy homewares and clothes, but what you might not know is it also produces a baby carrier – just one.
 It’s designed to be pretty utilitarian and can be fitted three ways.
 It’s suitable for babies 3+ months old and has a max load weight of 9kg.
 It features polyester for the shell and polyurethane foam for the filling to cocoon your little one.
 It also features adjustable head support for growing babies.
 It costs about $30, making it a great deal cheaper than most other brands.
 Price wasn’t the only consideration for parents, however, as Kmart was rated three stars overall and three stars in every other research category including value for money.

-Canstar Blue commissioned Colmar Brunton to survey 1,300 Australian parents across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who purchased a new baby carrier / sling / wrap in the last three years – in this case, 505 Australian parents.
+Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have bought a baby carrier, sling or wrap in Australia in the last 3 years – in this case, 513 people.